Sarl3k/Direct-SFG-Processing/README.md

 ## Future changes
 List of features to be added or modified in the current code.
 Feel free to make a request or implement those changes yourself.
 - [ ] Option to only consider the highest acquisition time before selecting the reference file used for normalization.
+- [ ] For files that do not match the naming pattern, simply ignore them instead of exiting.
+- [ ] Future project: automatic naming pattern generator.
 - [x] Make it easier to only removed cosmic rays from data files (without having to process everything).